josh-padnick/stripe-web-form/README.md

   the Stripe API and submits the required information.
 - Finally, the Lambda function will redirect the user to confirmation page and email a customizable message to the user using AWS SES.

+## Setup

+To set this up for your organization, do the following:

+1. Select an AWS Region, and create an S3 Bucket where your [Terraform Remote State](https://www.terraform.io/docs/state/remote/index.html) will be stored.

+1. Update the [.terragrunt file](terraform/.terragrunt) with the name and region of the S3 Bucket just created.